CluckeyMcCormick/fictional-guacamole/FicGuac/tests/README.md

 - Test the scaling behavior of scalable particle systems.

 This test auto-populates the available particle systems from `Manifest`'s `PARTICLE_BLUEPRINTS` and `PARTICLE_SCENES` dictionaries.

+## Condition Zoo Test
+This test allows us to view the effects of various conditions against various types of world agents.